most powerful compound in botanical medicine,

 mg per serving" but the serving size is 4 capsules; 500 mg "enhanced formula"

-but contains only 200 mg Curcumin extract and the rest is 300 mg Turmeric; 1000
+but contains only 200 mg Curcumin extract, and the remainder is 300 mg Turmeric

 mg "super complex" which contains only 250 grams of Curcumin extract and the

-rest is 750 grams of Turmeric powder.
+remaining 750 grams is just Turmeric spice.
 The amount of

 "Curcumin complex" is listed on the label rather than the amount of active